Looking at the posterior: accuracy and uncertainty of neural-network predictions: Results

-Figure \ref{fig:method_cifar} shows, for different neural-network architectures (columns) and posterior approximation methods (rows), the joint distribution of the total predictive uncertainty defined by equation \eqref{eq:posterior_entropy_approx} and epistemic uncertainty as defined by equation \eqref{deltaH} with histograms in the $(H, I)$ plane.
-The joint distributions in Figure \ref{fig:method_cifar} are evaluated on the test set of CIFAR10G shifted by impulse noise with noise parameter $\alpha=0.09$, corresponding to $9\%$ of pixels set to the maximum grayscale intensity.
-The joint distribution allows us to separate the origin of uncertainty: a sample with large value of $I$ on the vertical axis has higher epistemic uncertainty, whereas a sample on the horizontal axis has no epistemic uncertainty.
-The dashed red diagonal indicates the bound on epistemic uncertainty imposed by equation \eqref{eq:bound}.
+To understand how the uncertainty distribution in Figure~\ref{fig:cifar_acc} correlates with noise level, we now turn to the uncertainty density distributions at a fixed noise level.
+Figure~\ref{fig:method_cifar} shows, for different neural- network architectures, the joint distribution of the predictive uncertainty defined by Eq.~\eqref{eq:posterior_entropy_approx} and epistemic uncertainty as defined by Eq.~\eqref{deltaH} in the $(H, I)$ plane.
+The uncertainty measures are calculated using approximations to the Bayesian posterior provided by the ensemble method as explained in section \ref{sec:uncertainty_quantification}.
+The joint distributions in Figure~\ref{fig:method_cifar} are evaluated on the test set of CIFAR10G shifted by impulse noise with noise parameter $\alpha=0.09$, corresponding to $9\%$ of pixels set to the maximum grayscale intensity, see Figure~\ref{fig:mnist_salt}.
+The joint distributions in Figure~\ref{fig:method_cifar} allow us to separate the origin of uncertainty: a sample with large value of $I$ on the vertical axis has higher epistemic uncertainty, whereas a sample on the horizontal axis has no epistemic uncertainty.
+The dashed red diagonal line indicates the bound on epistemic uncertainty imposed by Eq.~\eqref{eq:bound}.
 In particular this means that a sample close to the epistemic bound is dominated by epistemic uncertainty.
-The mean and standard deviation of the joint distributions in Figure \ref{fig:method_cifar} are summarized in Table \ref{tab:method_cifar} together with prediction accuracies.
-For reference, the moments and accuracy on the unshifted test set is shown in Table \ref{tab:method_cifar_validation}.

-In Figure \ref{fig:method_cifar}, for the fully connected neural network (left column), convolutional neural network (middle column) and Swin model (right column), the joint distribution using ensembling (top) and dropout (bottom) show rough agreement.
-For CIFAR10G, the posterior of the convolutional neural network shows the most disagreement between the ensemble and dropout posterior, as can be verified numerically in \cref{tab:method_cifar}.

-The center column of panels in Figure \ref{fig:method_cifar} shows the joint uncertainty distribution for the convolutional neural network.
-Here the perceived epistemic uncertainty is larger compared to the other models.
-The right-most column of panels in Figure \ref{fig:method_cifar} shows that the attention-based model exhibits similar epistemic uncertainty to the convolutional neural network in the middle column of panels.
+The first panel in the top row of Figure~\ref{fig:method_cifar} shows the joint distribution for the dense model.
+The joint distribution is shifted towards higher predictive uncertainty and lower epistemic uncertainty.
+The top-center panel in Figure~\ref{fig:method_cifar} shows the joint uncertainty distribution for the convolutional neural network.
+Here, the perceived epistemic uncertainty is larger compared to the other models.
+The right-most panel in Figure~\ref{fig:method_cifar} shows that the attention-based model exhibits similar epistemic uncertainty to the convolutional neural network in the center panel.
 The attention-based model does however perceive a lower aleatoric uncertainty, although this is not accompanied by a significant increase in accuracy.